sensu/sensu-docs/content/sensu-go/5.20/reference/assets.md

 }
 {{< /highlight >}}

-## Use cases for entity system attributes
+## Asset filters based on entity.system attributes

-Use the [entity system attributes][10] in asset [filters][42] to specify which systems and configurations you can use the asset with.
+Use the [entity.system attributes][10] in asset [filters][42] to specify which systems and configurations the asset can be used with.

-For example, if your asset is compiled for glibc, you can add a filter for `libc_type` to your asset:
+For example, if your asset is compiled for Linux AMD64 and 386 architectures, you can add filters for `os` and `arch` to your asset:

 {{< highlight shell >}}
-"filters": ["entity.system.libc_type=='glibc'"]
+"filters": ["entity.system.os=='linux'", "entity.system.arch=='amd64'", "entity.system.arch=='386'"]
 {{< /highlight >}}

+In this example, for Linux systems with either AMD64 or 386 architectures, the `os` filter expression and at least one of the `arch` filter expressions will evaluate as `true`.
+The asset will be downloaded, and the check, handler, or filter that references the asset will run.

+For a Linux ARMv7 system, the `os` filter expression will evaluate as `true` but neither of the `arch` expressions will evaluate as `true`.
+In this case, the asset will not be downloaded and the check, handler, or filter that references the asset will fail to run.

-Add asset filters to specify that an asset is compiled for any of the [entity system attributes][10], including operating system, platform, and architecture.
+Add asset filters to specify that an asset is compiled for any of the [entity.system attributes][10], including operating system, platform, version, and architecture.
-Then, you can rely on asset filters to ensure that you install only the appropriate asset on each of your agents.
+Then, you can rely on asset filters to ensure that you install only the appropriate asset for each of your agents.

 ## Examples